 Major Australian services exports to Fiji, and exports from Fiji, include personal travel and transport.

 Australia is a major source of foreign investment for Fiji, valued at approximately $1.34 billion in 2017.
 Australian investment in Fiji is focused on tourism, the financial sector and manufacturing.

 Fiji's investment in Australia was valued at $484 million in 2017.

 For more information on the bilateral trade and investment relationship, please see the Fiji country fact sheet.

 Australia and Fiji work closely together in multilateral forums as fellow members of the UN, World Trade Organization, Commonwealth and Pacific Islands Forum.
-Fiji is an incoming member on the UN Human Rights Council for the 2019-21 term, overlapping with Australia's 2018-20 term.
-Fiji was an effective President of the 23rd Conference of the Parties (COP 23) to the UN Framework Convention on Climate Change, overseeing successful negotiations on the Rulebook and establishing the 'Talanoa Dialogue' ministerial-level review of global action on climate change.
+Fiji was elected the UN Human Rights Council for the 2019-21 term, overlapping with Australia's 2018-20 term.
+Fiji's Presidency of the 23rd Conference of the Parties (COP 23) to the UN Framework Convention on Climate Change, overseeing successful negotiations on the Rulebook and establishing the 'Talanoa Dialogue' ministerial-level review of global action on climate change.
 Australia provided $6 million to support Fiji's Presidency.

-For information on Australia's development assistance to Fiji, please see the overview of Australia's aid program to Fiji and the Fiji aid fact sheet.
+Fiji and Australia are developing a 2020-24 Aid Investment Plan.
+For further information on Australia's development assistance to Fiji, please see the overview of Australia's aid program to Fiji and the Fiji aid fact sheet.

-For further information on Australia's response to Tropical Cyclone Winston, please see the Tropical Cyclone Winston page.
+More information on Australia's response to Tropical Cyclone Winston.